VialeMuriel/ucvelocity-demo-france/README.md

 Repeat that last step for all the other environments.

 ## Steps to create the VSM Json file on the VM

+You can either create the VSM Json file on the VM using gedit, or download the json file stored in github using a browser running on the VM.

+The json file can be found here : [AzureWorkbook.json](https://github.com/VialeMuriel/ucvelocity-demo-france/blob/master/materials/AzureWorkbook.json "UCVelocity Demo France")

-Open gedit editor in Applications -> Accessories -> gedit
+To create the Json file on the VM, open gedit editor in Applications -> Accessories -> gedit

 ![create JSON](./images/createJson-1.jpg)

-Go to the web page containing the source code, and select the content of the json file:
+Go back to the azure Workbook web page, and select the content of the json file.

 ![create JSON](./images/createJson-2.jpg)

 Go back to the VM and paste the content into the clipboard of the emulator: